zelanko/sql-docs.zh-tw/docs/relational-databases/json/store-json-documents-in-sql-tables.md

 ---
-title: 將 JSON 文件儲存在 SQL Server 或 SQL Database | Microsoft Docs ms.description: This article describes why and how to store and index JSON documents in SQL Server or SQL Database, and how to optimize queries over the JSON documents. ms.custom: '' ms.date: 01/04/2018 ms.prod: sql ms.reviewer: genemi
+title: 將 JSON 文件儲存在 SQL Server 或 SQL Database ms.description: This article describes why and how to store and index JSON documents in SQL Server or SQL Database, and how to optimize queries over the JSON documents. ms.date: 01/04/2018 ms.prod: sql ms.reviewer: genemi